Wisconsin, Minnesota primaries to gauge strength of opposition to Trump

 Trump’s consistently low approval ratings and his trade policies, however, may have given Democrats renewed life.

-Foreign tariffs on U.S. agricultural goods in retaliation for Trump’s policies have become a central issue in the region, while Trump’s feud with iconic Wisconsin motorcycle maker Harley-Davidson has placed Republicans there in an awkward position.
+Foreign tariffs on U.S. agricultural goods in retaliation for Trump’s policies have become a central issue in the region, while Trump’s feud with iconic Wisconsin motorcycle maker Harley-Davidson Inc has placed Republicans there in an awkward position.
+That company’s stock has lost 19 percent so far this year.

-Wisconsin voters signaled their unrest by turning out in large numbers and electing Democrats in a series of special state elections earlier this year, including a pair of wins in districts that supported Trump by wide margins.
+Wisconsin voters signaled their unrest by turning out in large numbers and electing Democrats in a series of special state elections earlier this year, including a pair of wins in districts that had supported Trump in 2016 by wide margins.

-Democratic turnout has surged in congressional primary contests across the nation this year compared to the last midterm elections in 2014.
+Democratic turnout has surged in congressional primary contests across the nation this year compared with the last midterm elections in 2014.

+In November, all 435 U.S. House members and one-third of the Senate are running for re-election.
 Democrats need to add a net total of two Senate seats to seize control of that chamber from Republicans.
-In the House, Democrats need to win 23 seats to assume control.
+In the House, Democrats need to win 23 seats to assume control, which would derail or stall much of Trump’s policy agenda and increase congressional oversight and investigation of the administration.

-To that end, Democrats hope the number of party voters who participate in Wisconsin primaries on Tuesday approaches the 1 million who voted in the primary in 2016, a presidential year, compared to 300,000 votes for the Democratic gubernatorial candidate in 2014.
+To that end, Democrats hope the number of party voters who participate in Wisconsin primaries on Tuesday approaches the 1 million who voted in the primary in 2016, a presidential year, compared with 300,000 votes for the Democratic gubernatorial candidate in 2014.

+More than 104,000 people had returned absentee ballots in the state through Tuesday, according to the state elections commission’s Twitter account.
+That is roughly a 20 percent increase from the primaries held two years ago.

-Democrats would love to capture the suburban Milwaukee House district of Republican U.S. House of Representatives Speaker Paul Ryan, who is leaving office.
+Democrats would love to capture the Milwaukee suburban House district of Republican U.S. House of Representatives Speaker Paul Ryan, who is leaving office.
 Ryan supports former aide Bryan Steil to replace him, but Steil must fend off a primary challenge from avowed white supremacist Paul Nehlen.

-Among Democrats, ironworker Randy Bryce confronts Cathy Myers, a local school board member.
+Among Democrats, ironworker Randy Bryce was facing Cathy Myers, a local school board member.

 Democrats will also choose a nominee to battle Wisconsin Governor Scott Walker, a former presidential candidate seeking a third term.
 That race will be another indicator of whether state voters have soured on Republican leadership.